Economics

 Areas of Emphasis

 Areas of emphasis provide the opportunity for economics and quantitative economics majors to pursue a more extensive and focused program of study beyond the normal major requirements.
-Courses completed for areas of emphasis are in addition to those completed to fulfill requirements for the major, except that ECON 384 Econometrics: Cross-Sectional and Panel Data or ECON 385 Econometrics: Time Series and Forecasting may fulfill a core requirement (when paired with STAT 272) and also count towards an area of emphasis.
+Courses completed for areas of emphasis are in addition to those completed to fulfill requirements for the major, except that ECON 384 Econometrics: Cross-Sectional and Panel Data or ECON 385 Econometrics: Time Series and Forecasting may fulfill a core requirement (when paired with SDS 272) and also count towards an area of emphasis.
 Otherwise, courses taken to fulfill requirements for an area of emphasis may not also fulfill requirements for either of the majors.

 Please see Requirements for more information.